 Every so often we see these big patterns — trends if you will — appear in games; from the E3 2012’s re-emergence of the humble bow as a poster weapon; the open-world game’s sidekick of “See that mountain, you can go there” and, of course, the sudden rush to crafting.
 All of these elements ultimately reverberate through the industry — rattling loudly until the next thing drowns them out or everybody moves on.

-While Dynasty Warriors 9‘s 90-strong roster seems somewhat betrayed by a simple-looking character-selection chart — one which lays out the characters by faction and chapter of appearance — the chapters are moreso timestamps for the grand-campaign of each factions.
-Each of these timestamps contain a variety of events, battles, and missions, all depending on the played character.
+While Dynasty Warriors 9‘s 90-strong roster seems somewhat betrayed by a simple-looking character-selection chart — one which lays out the characters by faction and chapter of appearance — the chapters are moreso timestamps for the grand-campaign of each faction.
+Each of these timestamps contains a variety of events, battles, and missions, all depending on the played character.

 For me, initially, the game listed 10 chapters, however on finishing an 8-chapter run as Cao Cao I noticed this had stepped up to 12 on the menu.
 Not only that, but of the game’s 55 battles I was nowhere near a quarter of the way done — similarly, of the game’s 151 event sequences (short story sequences outside of briefings) I’d unlocked less than 10.